awisus/Refugee-Aid/README.md

 By clicking a mark on the map he/she gets further information, most importantly about required needs.

 ## If you like to use the app...
 Download and transfer the APK file to your phone.
-Find it here: https://github.com/awisus/Refugee-Aid/releases
+Get it [here]

 ## If you like to use the code...
 These files make up an Android Studio project.
 Simply download and open in your IDE or check out from Version Control.